Washington Land For Sale (936 results)

 Owner Financing: $9,900 down, then $835.95 per month for 180 months (includes principal, interest and processing).

 Reservation Fee: $900 non-refundable reservation fee secures this property.
-Reservation fee will be counted toward purchase price and down payment.
+Reservation fee will be counted toward purchase price or down payment.

-Buyer Due Diligence: we do our best to ensure listing accuracy.
+Buyer Due Diligence: We do our best to ensure listing accuracy.
 However, buyer is responsible to perform their own due diligence and verify all information, contained herein or not, including access and utility accessibility and costs, and physically visit the property.
-Property is sold AS Is.
+Property is sold AS IS.

 Seller Pays all Closing Costs.